webpack/webpack.js.org/src/content/concepts/targets.md

 In the example above, using `node` webpack will compile for usage in a Node.js-like environment (uses Node.js `require` to load chunks and not touch any built in modules like `fs` or `path`).

-Each _target_ has a variety of deployment/environment specific additions, support to fit its needs.
+Each _target_ has a variety of deployment/environment specific additions, support to fit it's needs.
 See what [targets are available](/configuration/target/).

 ?>Further expansion for other popular target values